Taking Courses Over the Summer

 - You are not permitted to repeat a course that you already have taken at Pitt.

 If you meet these requirements, download a permission form.
 Complete the form and attach a course description for the course(s) you wish to take at the other college.
 Completed forms must be submitted to Student Records.
-You will receive a response to your Pitt email within one to two business days.
+You will receive a response to your Pitt email.

-Once you have completed the course(s), please have the other college e-mail an official transcript to Student Records (preferable method) or have them send a physical copy to:
+Once you have completed the course(s), please have the other college e-mail an official transcript to Student Records.
+If the other college cannot email transcripts, have them send a physical copy to the following address.
+This should only be done if there are no other options, since this greatly increases processing time:

 Office of Student Records